 Use Freezer-Safe Containers

-Watch for Air Trapped in Containers
+Watch for Trapped Air

 Air is the enemy of frozen foods.
 If you aren't squeezing the air out of your freezer bags before you stick them in the freezer, you're setting yourself up for early freezer burn.
 This is why vacuum sealers have become so popular in recent years.

-Let Foods Cool Before Freezing
+Let Foods Cool